-Defined contribution
+Defined Contribution

-The Society adopted The Humane Society of the United States 401(k) Savings Plan (the 401(k) Plan), a defined contribution retirement plan qualified under Sections 401(k) and 402(a) of the IRC, as amended, effective January 1, 2008.
+The Society adopted the Humane Society of the United States 401(k) Savings Plan (the 401(k) Plan), a defined contribution retirement plan qualified under Sections 401(k) and 402(a) of the IRC, as amended, effective January 1, 2008.
 Employees hired are eligible to participate in the 401(k) Plan on an automatic enrollment basis.
 Eligible participants are automatically enrolled to contribute 3% of pay their first year.
 This amount is automatically increased by 1% until a 6% salary deferral is achieved.
 Participants may elect to contribute higher amounts, up to 80% of pay, subject to annual dollar limitations.

-The Society will make a matching contribution each pay period.
-The Society makes matching contributions at a rate of 100% of the first 1% of the participant's salary deferred into the 401(k) Plan and 50% of the next 5% of the participant's salary deferral.
+The Society makes a matching contribution each pay period at a rate of 100% of the first 1% of the participant's salary deferred into the 401(k) Plan and 50% of the next 5% of the participant's salary deferral.

-The Society will make an annual fixed contribution for all eligible participants employed on the last day of the 401(k) Plan year, based on years of service, up to 6% of compensation.
-The Society contributed \$2,738,362 to the 401(k) Plan during the year ended December 31, 2019.
+The Society makes an annual fixed contribution for all eligible participants employed on the last day of the 401(k) Plan year, based on years of service, up to 6% of compensation.
+The Society contributed \$2,698,720 to the 401(k) Plan during the year ended December 31, 2020.

-12. Line-of-Credit
+13. Line-of-Credit

 The HSUS has a \$20 million line-of-credit with Bank of New York Mellon.
-The line-of-credit accrues interest at the LIBOR Market Index Rate for one-month U.S. dollars plus 65 basis points (2.41% as of December 31, 2019).
-The line of credit is secured by certain investments of The HSUS and is subject to certain covenants, as defined in the agreement.
-There was no outstanding balance on the line-of-credit at December 31, 2019 and no advances were drawn during 2019.
+The line-of-credit accrues interest at the LIBOR Market Index Rate for one-month U.S. dollars plus 65 basis points (2.41% as of December 31, 2020).
+The line of credit is secured by certain investments of the HSUS and is subject to certain covenants, as defined in the line-of-credit agreement.
+There was no outstanding balance on the line-of-credit at December 31, 2020 and no advances were drawn during 2020.
 The line-of-credit can be terminated upon demand.
-The Society was in compliance with all related covenants at December 31, 2019.
+The Society was in compliance with all related covenants at December 31, 2020.

-13. Medical and Prescription Insurance Plans
+14. Medical and Prescription Insurance Plans

 Under the medical and prescription partially self-funded insurance plan for current employees, the Society is responsible for claims up to \$135,000 (specific) per participant annually.
 In addition to the \$135,000 specific, the Society has added a layer of coverage whereby individual claims are not reimbursed until another \$100,000 is paid on any combination of individual claims exceeding the \$135,000 specific, with no lifetime maximum.
 The Society has accrued for the expected cost of unpaid, reported claims and claims incurred but not reported.
 The accrual is based on historical claims experience and the number of employees.
-Aggregate claims for the \$135,000 specific and \$100,000 additional layer of coverage (combined) are currently capped at \$4,491,488 annually.
+Aggregate claims for the \$135,000 specific and \$100,000 additional layer of coverage (combined) are currently capped at \$6,006,678 annually.

-As of December 31, 2019, the accrual for the unpaid claims, net of insurance recoveries, totaled \$475,000 that was included in accounts payable and accrued expenses on the consolidated statement of financial position.
+As of December 31, 2020, the accrual for the unpaid claims, net of insurance recoveries, totaled \$500,000 that was included in accounts payable and accrued expenses on the consolidated statement of financial position.

-14. Commitments
+15. Commitments